balaji1974/devops/03 - Terraform/README.md

 }

-Next create a default key-pair in “aws / ec2 / network & security / key pairs” and get it downloaded.
+Next create a default key-pair in “aws / ec2 / network and security / key pairs” and get it downloaded.
 Change permission by setting chmod 400 for this file and move it to a secure location on your PC.
 This will be used to create the EC2 instances.

 Now Create a new EC2 instance: resource "aws_instance" "my_ec2_http_server" {